TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Changelog:
 ------------------------------
+r122 - 2015-01-23 - public release
+Headmarkers should remain disabled in all situations, hopefully - thanks Psithen for the report
+Refactor: blocking quests due to reinforcement and patrol vehicle settings via unlockSideOpNumber and TppQuest.UpdateActiveQuest unified to InfMain.BlockQuest. unlockSideOpNumber now silently skips.
+"ACTIVE_DECOY","GUN_CAMERA" added to custom config
+Mb wargames non-lethal extended to custom config.

+r121
+Option: revengeModeForMb - "Mother base prep mode" - "Off","FOB style","Enemy prep levels","Custom prep"
+Options: mbDemoOverrideTime, mbDemoOverrideWeather - thanks qwertyuiop1234567899 for the suggestion Various renames to solidify terms:
+Subsistence Mode renamed Subsistence profile to match other uses of the term in the menu, and since that's what the varable has been named for months lol.
+Free mode to Free roam, mode should be a term reserved for specific behaviour, possibly with multiple settings.
+Profile is a curated set of option settings.

+r120
+Option: enableSoldiersWithVehicleReinforce
+IsDDBodyEquip to make body/headgear independant from mbSoldierEquipGrade
+Refactor: MinMaxIvar for creating such paired ivars.
+Refactor: mbSoldierEquipGrade split to min, max, changed to grade value 1-10
+Option: allowUndevelopedDDEquip
+Options: enableMbDDEquip, enableEnemyDDEquip, replace mbSoldierEquipGrade 0/OFF, drives IsDDEquip
+Option: enableEnemyDDEquip - overrides weaponIdTable with DD

 r119 - 2015-01-17 - public release
 Ivars - subName, PushMin, PushMax to handle adjusting paired ivars.
 Reworking of custom prep menu order and item names.